GOLEM-lab/golem-ontology/README.md

 Pianzola, F. (2018).
 Looking at narrative as a complex system: The proteus principle.
 In *Narrating complexity* (pp. 101-122).

 Pianzola, F., Acerbi, A., & Rebora, S. (2020).
 Cultural accumulation and improvement in online fan fiction.
 In *CEUR Workshop Proceedings* (Vol. 2723).
-CEUR-WS. org.

 # Technical implementation